 Personally speaking, if I read a good article, I make it a point to follow the author on Twitter as a token of my appreciation.
 And, no, I’m not hinting you to do the same! 😛

 Jokes apart, now-a-days it is seen that most premium (and some free) themes have a provision for the author box.
+But if not there are plenty of WordPress author box plugins if you’d like to add this feature to your site.
 If you are confused about where to add an avatar its simple.
 Just head over to Gravatar and assign a photo to the email address that you’ve used to register on your WordPress site.
 Your photo will be automatically served.

 Emailing the commentator with a thank you note is always a good idea.
 Thank Me Later is a plugin that lets you do just that.
 And CommentLuv is a plugin that assigns ranks to your commentators.
 This helps build a strong reader base.